 The maximum number of Class A Shares that may be reserved for issuance for all purposes under the 2022 Non-Qualified MSOP is 12,500,000 Class A Shares, subject to adjustment in accordance with the provisions of the 2022 Non-Qualified MSOP.
 The maximum number of Class A Shares that may be reserved for issuance to any one person under the 2022 Non-Qualified MSOP shall not exceed 5% of the outstanding Class A Shares (on a non-diluted basis), less the aggregate number of Class A Shares reserved for issuance to such person under any other security-based compensation arrangement of the Manager.
-The maximum number of Class A Shares that are issuable to insiders of the Manager at any time pursuant to the exercise of options granted under the 2022 Non-Qualified MSOP and issuable under all other security-based compensation arrangements of the Manager shall not exceed 10% of the Manager within a one-year period pursuant to the exercise of options granted under the 2022 Non-Qualified MSOP and issued under all other security-based compensation arrangements of the Manager shall not exceed 10% of the Manager's issued and outstanding Class A Shares.
+The maximum number of Class A Shares that are issuable to insiders of the Manager at any time pursuant to the exercise of options granted under the 2022 Non-Qualified MSOP and issuable under all other security-based compensation arrangements of the Manager shall not exceed 10% of the Manager's issued and outstanding Class A Shares.
+The maximum number of Class A Shares that are issued to insiders of the Manager within a one-year period pursuant to the exercise of options granted under the 2022 Non-Qualified MSOP and issued under all other security-based compensation arrangements of the Manager shall not exceed 10% of the Manager's issued and outstanding Class A Shares.